SteganalysisImageQRCode/final-year-project/README.md

 C#.NET

 # Input
-•	The input will be the files which the user desires to encrypt & the image behind which the files are to be encrypted.
+•	The input will be the files which the user desires to encrypt & the image behind which the files are to be encrypted.<br>
-•	The password consisting of 8 characters must be given as a key to perform encryption.
+•	The password consisting of 8 characters must be given as a key to perform encryption.<br>
-•	The generated QR must be saved in the form of a png image.
+•	The generated QR must be saved in the form of a png image.<br>

 # Output
-•	The output will be the QR Code which consists of the encrypted image (with file) and the URL behind it.
+•	The output will be the QR Code which consists of the encrypted image (with file) and the URL behind it.<br>
-•	This QR code can be scanned to view the URL of the image & the URL can be redirected to the original image.
+•	This QR code can be scanned to view the URL of the image & the URL can be redirected to the original image.<br>
-•	The decryption can be carried out by specifying the path of the encrypted file and the QR (png).
+•	The decryption can be carried out by specifying the path of the encrypted file and the QR (png).<br>

 # Process Involved : Encryption & QR Generation
 1. The steganalysis application is opened.